Turkish wildfire leaves charred home and ashes, as blazes spread | Science-Environment

 Days after a raging wildfire in southern Turkey drove his family from the home they lived in for four decades, Mehmet Demir returned on Saturday to discover a burnt-out building, charred belongings and ashes.
 Bedsprings, a ladder, metal chairs and some kitchenware were the only things left identifiable after some of the worst fires in years tore through the region, with several still burning four days after they erupted on Wednesday.

-Demir's home, near the coastal Mediterranean town of Manavgat, not far from the popular tourist resort Antalya, was hit by one of almost 100 fires that officials say broke out this week across southern and western Turkey, where sweltering heat and strong winds fanned the flames.
+Demir's home, near the coastal Mediterranean town of Manavgat and not far from the popular tourist resort Antalya, was hit by one of some 100 fires that officials say broke out this week across southern and western Turkey.
+Sweltering heat and strong winds fanned the flames.
 "The blaze spread through the highlands and raged suddenly," Demir told Reuters as he looked around the wreckage of his home, built-in 1982.
 "We had to flee to the centre of Manavgat.
 Then we came back to find the house like this."

 "This was our (only) saving for the past 39-40 years.
 We are now left with the clothes we are wearing, me and my wife.
 There is nothing to do.
 This is when words fail."
-The death toll from the fires rose to six on Saturday, as two firefighting personnel died during efforts to control the fire in Manavgat, broadcaster CNN Turk said.
-Thousands were evacuated from their homes.
+The death toll from the fires rose to six on Saturday, as two firefighters died during efforts to control the fire in Manavgat, officials said.
+Thousands of people were evacuated from their homes.

-With deadly heatwaves, flooding and wildfires occurring around the world, calls are growing for urgent action to cut the CO2 emissions heating the planet.
-Turkey's Agriculture and Forestry Minister Bekir Pakdemirli said a total of 98 fires had broken out in the past four days, of which 88 were under control.
+Agriculture and Forestry Minister Bekir Pakdemirli said a total of 101 fires had broken out in the past four days, of which 91 were under control.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)